Quick start

 Error messages

-If I detect an issue during validation, I create a specific issue object with various details and an error message.
+If an issue is detected during validation, the library emits a specific issue object that includes various details and an error message.
 This error message can be overridden via the first optional argument of a schema or validation action.

 import * as v from 'valibot';